Japanese war crimes: Cannibalism

 According to another account by Jemadar Abdul Latif of 4/9 Jat Regiment of the Indian Army who was rescued by the Australian Army at the Sepik Bay in 1945:

 At the village of Suaid, a Japanese medical officer periodically visited the Indian compound and selected each time the healthiest men.
 These men were taken away ostensibly for carrying out duties, but they never reappeared.

 Perhaps the most senior officer convicted of cannibalism was Lt Gen. Yoshio Tachibana (立花芳夫,Tachibana Yoshio), who with 11 other Japanese personnel was tried in August 1946 in relation to the execution of U.S. Navy airmen, and the cannibalism of at least one of them, during August 1944, on Chichijima, in the Bonin Islands.
 The airmen were beheaded on Tachibana's orders.
 Because military and international law did not specifically deal with cannibalism, they were tried for murder and "prevention of honorable burial".
 Tachibana was sentenced to death, and hanged.

+The Taiwanese Aboriginal Buyan Nawi (Japanese name Tokunaga Mutsuo) served in the Fifth Takasago-Giyutai and was from the Tayai ethnic group.
+He saw Japanese officers getting diarrhea from drinking unboiled water and begging him for coconuts for hydration.
+He also saw Japanese soldiers and officers cannibalising and eating the flesh of other Japanese soldiers they killed and that they "lost their senses".

+A Japanese prisoner tried to justify cannibalism of other Japanese to US Navy officer Donald Keene, saying: "If your comrade, feeling himself dying, were to say to you, 'I beg you to eat me so that the rest of you can live,' what would you do?
+Wouldn't you be moved by the spirit of self-sacrifice which denied the individual for the survival of many?"
+Keene then noted that he was lying since the people who got cannibalised in New Guinea did not volunteer.
+A letter sent to Ted de Bary in Okinawa on 23 September 1945 from Donald Keene in Guam mentioned that a gang of Japanese led by a Japanese man named Ohora were living off roots and lizards but came across an Okinawan civilian and killed and ate his flesh.
+Another one in the group, Shōji started tossing away the Okinawan's gristle due to disgust, but Ohora then said Shōji was stealing the gristle to eat when he found out.
+Shigeru, the Okinawan's 12-13 year old son also lived there, and Ohora said he needed to be eaten as well.
+Shōji said "But Shigeru is a nice boy.
+Let's not kill him.
+We can get along on lizards, " Ohora said, " If you don't get Shigeru, we will kill you and eat you instead."
+So Ohora, Shōji and the others killed and ate Shigeru and they said he tasted better, except for his testicles which Shōji said "They didn't taste very good." after eating them.
+After the Japanese were arrested by the Americans, Shōji and Ohora were caught when they discussed what they did with other prisoners.